jacoborus/boxes/README.md

 Mutable state containers with time travelling for JavaScript apps

-The lib is written in vanilla ES6, so maybe you want to transpile it before using it.
+Boxes is written in vanilla ES6, so maybe you want to transpile it before using it.

 *Work in progress* **API may change**